 Charles Nyghyah

-Charles Nyghyah was a hawker at Angledool in 1894, a storekeeper in Cumborah in 1910 and had a bakery at the New Town in the same year.
-He is believed to be of Indian descent.
+Charles Nyghyah was a hawker at Angledool in 1894.
+He is mentioned in the Angledool court ledger in 1899 as paying a fee to the court, and in 1902 was issued a tobacco license by the same court.
+He was a storekeeper in Cumborah in 1910 and had a bakery at the New Town in the same year.
+Nyghyah is believed to be of Indian descent.

 In 1915, Tom Urwin built a grocery store for Charles, but then bought it back from him after having some success with opal.